ericzlmd/ProjectOne/README.md

   **dev** - Development branch.
 All production code that will be produced/used/implemented are going to be on this branch.

   **test** - Testing branch.
-Form validation, entry and exit point checking, javascript functions, spellcheck, grammar, styling, etc. are all going to be tested on this branch. **NO CODE SHALL PASS FROM TEST->MASTER WITHOUT THOROUGH TESTING.**
+Form validation, entry and exit point checking, javascript functions, spellcheck, grammar, styling, etc. are all going to be tested on this branch, and will determine release candidates. **NO CODE SHALL PASS FROM TEST->MASTER WITHOUT THOROUGH TESTING.**

-  **master** - Fully functioning, production branch.
-Code that passes from test branch will be mergeg onto master branch as one whole product.
+  **master** - Passed release candidate.
+Merged from `test` branch to `master`.
+Fully functioning, productdion code. :)

 `DEV -> TEST -> MASTER`